CRACK DETECTION in Si WAFERS & SOLAR CELLS

 Resonance Ultrasonic Vibrations (RUV) Technology

 - High reliability: 91 – 95 percent

 - Non destructive

 - UL certified

 The sensitivity of the system, which refers to the length of the cracks, is adjustable to the needs of the user.
 The rejecting method is based on a statistical approach.
-In case studies the accuracy of this method was between 91 - 95%.
+In case studies, the accuracy of this method was between 91 - 95%.
 That means that after RUV inspection the breakage caused by cracked wafers or cells is reduced by a factor of 10.
 ROI of the RUV system is 6 to 12 months.
-RUV systems in PV production: throughput is 1.75sec/cell (peak), 24/7 operation, 97% up-time, > 12M cells.
+RUV system qualification in PV production: tact time 1.75sec/cell (peak), 24/7 operation, 97% up-time, 12M cells.